Disconnected Agreement in Networks Prone to Link Failures: Preliminaries

 \Paragraph{Performance metrics.}

-We categorize performance of algorithms by adapting the concepts of fast and early stopping algorithms used in the model of node crashes.
-These concepts are usually understood as follows.
-Let $t$ denote an upper bound on the number of node crashes, which is known to all nodes, and $f$ be an actual number of node crashes occurring in an execution, which is not assumed to be known.
-A Consensus solution is considered as fast if it operates in time~$\cO(t+1)$ and early stopping if its running time is~$\cO(f+1)$.
-The early-stopping quality in this context means scaling the time performance to the actual number of crashes occurring in an execution.

-The notation $\Lambda$ will denote an upper bound on the stretch of a communication network in the course of an execution.
-If $\Lambda$ is used in considerations then this means that $\Lambda$ is known to all nodes.
-A Consensus algorithm in a synchronous network with links prone to failures is defined to be \emph{fast} if it runs in a number of rounds proportional to~$\Lambda$.

-An initially connected graph $G$ evolves through a nested sequence of its original subgraphs, by removing edges representing faulty links.
-Let the notation $\lambda_k$ denote a stretch of a network $G$ at a round~$k$ of an execution and $\lambda$ be a stretch at the round of termination.
+An initially connected graph $G$ evolves through a nested sequence of its original sub-graphs, by removing edges representing faulty links.
+We want to assess how the running time an algorithm scales to the sub-networks resulting by removing faulty links.
+Stretch is used as a parameter capturing the challenge of solving disconnected agreement in sub-networks.
+The challenge in using stretch is that it evolves as a sequence of numbers.
+Let the notation $\lambda_k$ mean a stretch of a network $G$ at a round~$k$ of an execution, and $\lambda$ be a stretch at the round of halting.

 \begin{proposition} Stretches $\lambda_k$ make a monotonously increasing sequence: $\lambda_i\le \lambda_j$, for $i < j$. \end{proposition}